About time, right?

 * * *.

 When Jakome inhabited the throne, the cat lolloped at his side on a miniature couch.
-He wore silk collars edged with pearls and sucked on catmint-laced pate.
-As it went for the king, his food was sampled by an individual selected at random from the convened officials, a prudent move, and a sign of the esteem in which he was held.
+He wore silk collars edged with pearls and sucked on catmint-laced paté.
+As it went for the king, his food was sampled by an individual selected at random from convened officials, a prudent move, and a sign of the esteem in which he was held.
 He was addressed Monsieur.
-The usage, first applied to him by a French diplomat, had been enthusiastically adopted, and was in wide use, accompanied by a smirk.
+The usage, first applied to him by a French diplomat, was in wide use, accompanied by a smirk.

-Draped over his shoulder on grand occasions was the crimson and green sash of The King’s Archers, the cadre of household guards which in earlier centuries had performed a vital protective service, but which, after the introduction of firearms, became primarily ornamental.
-Garbed in the uniform of feathered cap, scalloped bolero, jaunty capelet, striped girdle, and cuffed boots, the cat cut a remarkable figure.
+Draped over his shoulder on grand occasions was the blue and gold sash of The King’s Archers, the cadre of household guards which in earlier centuries had performed a vital protective service, but which, after the introduction of firearms, became primarily ornamental.
+(He’d begged to be an Archer.
+Robin Hood had been one of his childhood heroes.)
+Garbed in the uniform of feathered cap, gold-braided tunic, jaunty capelet, and spit-shine boots, the cat cut a remarkable figure.

-SADLY, the boots pinched.
+THE BOOTS PINCHED.
 Shod, he could not saunter.
 He hobbled.
 Or shambled.
-But he looked so handsome in them that he ordered a dozen pairs in a range of colors and wore them often.
 He could stand in them, or he could prance a few paces.
-When, sporting the full regalia, he arrived with the king at a banquet or assembly and had to traverse long galleries acknowledging crowds of well-wishers, he was carried on a litter, like an eastern vizier, through the throng.
-It suited him.
+(He ditched the standard-issue item in favor of the soft-soled suede we see above during taxing drills of his regiment.)
+When, sporting the regulation footwear, he arrived with the king at a banquet or assembly and had to traverse long galleries acknowledging crowds of well-wishers, he was carried on a litter, like an eastern vizier, through the throng.
 Lounging at shoulder level on a tufted divan, alternately, seated in a miniature replica of the king’s grand carriage, he was able to wink at a pal or spit straight into the eye of an enemy.

 The trouble was, the cat did not see the office as an honorary one.
 He disapproved of the way the parcel had been managed.
 The Forest Royal was not a forest, it was a hunting park, a concept offensive to the critter despite his own blood lust.
 It was a different order of magnitude, mounted men with advanced technology killing for sport in a restricted area the prey could not escape verses an elemental urge.

-When Jakome created him ‘Grand Duke of the Forest Royal’, and ‘First Gentleman of the Bed-Chamber’, when he ceded the hunting park to his friend as the foundation of his fortune, ending the ‘Grace and Favor’ tradition of free use by his nobles, the mood among the hereditary peers turned black indeed.
+When Jakome created him ‘Grand Duke of the Forest Royal’, ceding the hunting park to his friend as the foundation of his fortune, ending the ‘Grace and Favor’ tradition of free use by his nobles, the mood among the hereditary peers turned black indeed.

 “Across the border,” countered the cat.
 “Into France.
 Great food.
 Vineyard snails in butter.
 Heaven.”